 Given these challenges, the Terry Fox Research Institute has launched a groundbreaking project that matches pancreatic cancer patients with appropriate treatments based on the genetic profile of tumours.

-In 2019/20, roughly 7 per cent of the money invested by the TFRI supported pancreatic cancer research.
-This added up to a total investment of nearly $1.5 million.*
+In 2020/2021, roughly 6.4 per cent of the money invested by the TFRI supported pancreatic cancer research.
+This added up to a total investment of nearly $745,000.*

 To allocate its resources, the Institute has international experts evaluate the excellence and the potential for impact of all its research projects.
 This approach distinguishes our research investment strategy from all others in Canada and allows donors to be confident that their investment is supporting the top 5% of Canadian researchers and their science.